egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 # Part II — Getting ready to annotate

 ## 1. Some grammatical details
-Because meanings of engagement can be expressed at different levels of lexical and grammatical items, we need to know where exactly a label should be put.
+Because meanings of engagement can be expressed at different levels of lexical and grammatical items, we need to know exactly which part of the sentence we should put a tag on.
 This section deals with such structural issues during the annotation.
 Each section below deals with possible grammatical structure for emgagement, and which items to put a tag on.

 ### Modal verbs